ICEPP Fellowships2024 Application Guidelines for ICEPP, The University of Tokyo "ICEPP Fellowship"

 ICEPP is accepting applications from young researchers to become ICEPP fellows, staying long-term in overseas research institutions that perform state-of-the-art research, with the aim of developing highly international researchers that can lead the field of high-energy physics in the future.
 Fellowships are available for a wide range of overseas experiments, not just ATLAS, MEG, and ILC experiments, so we look forward to receiving a large number of applications.

 Applicants must be researchers in national, public, or private universities or national or public research institutions (including graduate students, research students, post-doctorate researchers, etc.), researchers with equivalent qualifications, or other persons deemed qualified by the Director of the ICEPP.
-Applicants must wish to work medium- to-long term in overseas research institutions to perform promising research, which is not limited to projects led by ICEPP, such as the ATLAS, MEG, etc. Priority will be given to early-stage researchers such as post-doctorate researchers and graduate students.
+Applicants must wish to work medium- to-long term in overseas research institutions and in Japan to perform promising research, which is not limited to projects led by ICEPP, such as the ATLAS, MEG, etc. Priority will be given to early-stage researchers such as post-doctorate researchers and graduate students.

 (Applicants that have been chosen for the Japan Society for the Promotion of Science Research Fellowship for Young Scientists cannot apply due to the Society's requirement that undivided attention be given to research.